Student fINANCIAL aSSISTANCe

 2014-15 Verification Information

 Each year, applications for federal student aid are selected for verification by the Central Processing System (CPS) in order to confirm the accuracy of the data listed on the Free Application for Federal Student Aid (FAFSA).
-All applications selected will be verified if the student will be receiving need-based funding (Federal Perkins Loan or Federal Work-Study).
+All applications selected will be verified for students receiving need-based funding (Federal Perkins Loan or Federal Work-Study), or for whom professional judgment is performed.

 If verification is required and you used the IRS Data Retrieval Tool when you completed your FAFSA electronically (and you have not amended your tax return), you will not need to request a 2013 tax return transcript.
 (You may go to www.fafsa.gov and choose to use the IRS Data Retrieval Tool even if you didn’t use it on your initial FAFSA.)
 If you are unable or choose not to use the IRS Data Retrieval Tool, you must request a 2013 IRS tax return transcript and send it to our office.